bhi5hmaraj/blog/_posts/2018-07-01-learning-in-the-internet-age.md

 These websites/channels are mostly pop-sci types.
 They are a good source of inspiration and provide interesting questions to ponder upon.
+For example the YouTube channels vsause and veritasium were very influential in sustaining my curiosity in physics during school days.

 | Resource                                                     | Topics                       | Notes                                                        |
 | ------------------------------------------------------------ | ---------------------------- | ------------------------------------------------------------ |